-Pertinent Documentation: OmniSwitch 6600 Family Getting Started Guide Release Notes
+Pertinent Documentation: OmniSwitch 7700/7800 Getting Started Guide OmniSwitch 8800 Getting Started Guide Release Notes

-A hard-copy OmniSwitch 6600 Family Getting Started Guide is included with your switch; this guide provides all the information you need to get your switch up and running the first time.
-This guide provides information on unpacking the switch, rack mounting the switch, installing uplink and stacking modules, unlocking access control, setting the switch's IP address, setting up a password, and setting up stacks.
-It also includes succinct overview information on fundamental aspects of the switch, such as hardware LEDs, the software directory structure, stacking, CLI conventions, and web-based management.
+A hard-copy OmniSwitch 7700/7800 Getting Started Guide is included with OmniSwitch 7700/7800 switches and a hard-copy OmniSwitch 8800 Getting Started Guide is included with OmniSwitch 8800 switches; these guides provide all the information you need to get your switch up and running the first time.
+These guides provide information on unpacking the switch, rack mounting the switch, installing NI modules, unlocking access control, setting the switch's IP address, and setting up a password.
+They also include succinct overview information on fundamental aspects of the switch, such as hardware LEDs, the software directory structure, CLI conventions, and web-based management.